fatimp/CorrelationFunctions.jl/README.md

 `CorrelationFunctions.jl` is a library of correlation functions as described in Salvatore Torquato's book "Random Heterogeneous Materials".

+To build a documentation do the following.

+1. From Julia REPL: `import Pkg; Pkg.add("Documenter")`
+2. From shell, this directory being the working directory: `cd docs && julia make.jl`

-To build a documentation do `cd docs && julia make.jl`.
-Also the documentation is available on [GitHub Pages](https://shamazmazum.github.io/CorrelationFunctions.jl/dev/).
+Also the documentation for the most recent release is available on [GitHub Pages](https://shamazmazum.github.io/CorrelationFunctions.jl/dev/).

 ## Acknowledgements